ansys/aali-flowkit-python/doc/source/index.rst

         :link: getting_started/index
         :link-type: doc

-        Learn how to install the Allie Flowkit Python in user mode and quickly begin using it.
+        Learn how to install the Aali Flowkit Python in user mode and quickly begin using it.

     .. grid-item-card:: User guide :material-regular:`menu_book`